readthedocs/readthedocs.org/docs/user/index.rst

   Get familiar with some of the more advanced topics of building and deploying documentation with Read the Docs.

 💡 :doc:`All explanation articles </explanation/index>`
-  Browser all our explanation articles.
+  Browse all our explanation articles.

 How-to guides